focusretreatcenter/website/copy/achieve.md

-Totally immerse in your project, sharing supportive work and living spaces with a select group of peers, away from daily responsibilities - located in beautiful Upstate New York, close to Canada, the Adirondacks and the Saint Lawrence River.
+Totally immerse in your project, sharing supportive work and living spaces with a select group of peers, away from daily responsibilities - located in beautiful Upstate New York, close to Adirondack Park, the Saint Lawrence River, and Canada.

 We offer retreats focused on individual projects that benefit from a community of peers doing similar work and substantial focused time.